|

 Instructions

-1. Blend the dried tomatoes with water or broth to get a tomato paste.
+5. Chop the dried tomatoes and blend them with water or broth to get a tomato paste.

-2. Crumble the tofu with your hands and fry it on a little bit of olive oil, or on a dry non-stick pan, one to two minutes on a medium heat.
+6. Crumble the tofu with your hands and fry it in a little bit of olive oil, or on a dry non-stick pan, for one to two minutes over medium heat.

-5. Remove the pan form the heat and let it cool down a bit.
+9. Remove the pan from the heat and let it cool down a bit.

-8. Bake on 200 °C for around 10 minutes, until the dough gets a bit golden on the edges.
+12. Bake at 220 °C for around 10 minutes, until the dough gets a bit golden on the edges.
 Serve the lahmacun with fresh vegetables such as lettuce, paprika, arugula, parsley, tomatoes...
 Bon appétit!

 Notes